Resin Printing Safety Guide: Essential Precautions

 Children and Pets Keep resin, IPA, and uncured prints away from children and pets.
 A locked cabinet or dedicated workspace is essential.
 Cured prints are safe to handle.

-The Bottom Line Resin printing safety isn't complicated.
+The Bottom Line Resin printing safety is not complicated.
 Gloves always, ventilation always, respect the materials.
 Build the habits and they become automatic.
-Cutting corners leads to sensitization, and once sensitized, you may not be able to resin print at all.
-Not worth the risk.
+Once they are automatic, resin printing is just printing — and the detail you get out of it is genuinely extraordinary.

 Not sure whether resin is right for you?
 Our [FDM vs resin comparison](/guides/fdm-vs-resin-printer-us) covers the practical differences.
 For choosing a resin printer, see our best resin printer guide.